xp44mm/Notebook/Compilers/Expressions and Operators.md

 ## 4.9 Relational Expressions

-This section describes JavaScript’s relational operators.
+This section describes JavaScript's relational operators.
 These operators test for a relationship (such as “equals,” “less than,” or “property of”) between two values and return `true` or `false` depending on whether that relationship exists.
 Relational expressions always evaluate to a boolean value, and that value is often used to control the flow of program execution in `if`, `while`, and `for` statements (see Chapter 5).
-The subsections that follow document the equality and inequality operators, the comparison operators, and JavaScript’s other two relational operators, `in` and `instanceof`.
+The subsections that follow document the equality and inequality operators, the comparison operators, and JavaScript's other two relational operators, `in` and `instanceof`.

 ### 4.9.1 Equality and Inequality Operators